ibm-cloud-docs/cephaas/host_mapping.md

 {: screen}

 You can map only one volume at a time by using API command.
 {: note}

+## Mapping block volume using Terraform
+{: #mapping-host-to-volume-tf}
+{: terraform}

+To map one or more hosts to a volume, edit the `main.tf` file to add the `host_mappings` and `hostnqnstring` to the volume that needs to be mapped.

+Using terraform, You can map mulitple volumes to a host at a time.
+{: note}

 ## Next steps